Becoming a New Nanny Employer

 You will also need to register with HMRC for their PAYE Online services here:

-PAYE should be paid to HMRC on a monthly basis if the total exceeds £1,500, or on a quarterly basis if it is less than this.
+PAYE should be paid to HMRC on a monthly basis if the total exceeds £1,500.
+If it is less, you can pay on a quarterly basis in July, October, January and April.

 Net or Gross Wage?